 What are Klamath arts and crafts like?

-Klamath artists are known for their basketry.
+Klamath artists are known for their traditional baskets.
 Here is an online gallery of

 Klamath basket art.